Brettanda/friday-docs/docs/index.md

     !rps rock
     ```

-???+ warning "Understanding command arguments"
+!!! tip "Understanding command arguments"
     If you see a command with an argument ending with `...` this means that this one argument will accept multiple of the same type of argument one after another.
 Let's use this kick command for example.

     ```md